You are here

 Information and Process Management Graduate Courses

 Note: Restricted to MBA students only.
-GR 601D is reserved for ELMBA and MSMBA students.
-GR 601P is reserved for PMBA students.
+GR 601D is reserved for ELMBA/ Full Time MBA and MSMBA students.
+GR 601P is reserved for PMBA/ Part Time MBA students.

 GR602 Business Process Management

-Note: Restricted to MBA, MSHFID and MSIT students.
-GR602D is reserved for ELMBA and MSMBA students.
-GR602P is reserved for PMBA, MSHFID and MSIT students.
+Note: Restricted to MBA, MSBA, MSHFID and MSIT students.
+GR602D is reserved for ELMBA/ Full Time MBA and MSMBA students.
+GR602P is reserved for PMBA/ Part Time MBA, MSBA, MSHFID and MSIT students.

-Provides a conceptual framework for understanding the fundamentals and characteristics of business processes.
-To set a solid foundation for accomplishing this aim, reviews the basics of process analysis and introduces process modeling.
+This course provides a conceptual framework for understanding the fundamentals and characteristics of business processes.
+To set a solid foundation for accomplishing this aim, it reviews the basics of process analysis and introduces process modeling.
 Included here are various methods of analyzing, measuring and evaluating processes.
-With these fundamentals in place, explores the concept of the value chain to offer a backdrop for understanding both intra- and interorganizational relationships and the associated dependencies that exist.
+With these fundamentals in place, the course explores the concept of the value chain to offer a backdrop for understanding both intra- and interorganizational relationships and the associated dependencies that exist.
 The last part of the course focuses on how information technology can be used effectively in redesigning processes to improve their overall performance.
 Students are introduced to the enterprise resource planning system SAP.
-The course includes assignments, exercises and projects focused on different aspects of business processes
+The course includes assignments, exercises and projects focused on different aspects of business processes.

 Note: Restricted to MBA students only.
-GR 606D is reserved for ELMBA and MSMBA students.
-GR 606P is reserved for PMBA students.
+GR 606D is reserved for ELMBA/ Full Time MBA and MSMBA students.
+GR 606P is reserved for PMBA/ Part Time MBA students.